Chapter 5: Stereochemistry

 For the discussions so far, the perspective formula with solid and dashed wedges has been used to represent the 3D arrangement of groups bonded to a chirality center.
 In addition, there is another broadly applied formula for that purpose: the Fisher projection.
 A Fisher projection is a shortcut for showing the spatial group arrangement of a chirality center; it is easier to draw and recognize and is particularly useful for showing structures with more than one chirality center.

 In a Fisher projection, the chirality center is shown as the intersection of two perpendicular lines.
-The horizontal lines represent the bonds point out of the plane, and the vertical lines represent the bonds that point behind the plane.
+The horizontal lines represent the bonds that point out of the plane, and the vertical lines represent the bonds that point behind the plane.

 ""